Our goals are:

 EARLY DETECTION OF AQUATIC INVASIVE SPECIES (AIS)

-To aid the early detection of introduced animals and weeds in order to inform rapid responses to high priority threats like zebra and quagga mussels or hydrilla; and
+To aid with the early detection of introduced animals and weeds in order to inform rapid responses to high priority threats such as zebra and quagga mussels, New Zealand mud snails, or hydrilla.

 COLLECTION OF LONG-TERM WATER QUALITY DATA

-To document simple, but critical measures of water quality in order to track potential shifts or trends that may be taking place due to land management in the watershed, food web changes, etc.; and
+To document simple, but critical measures of water quality in order to track potential shifts or trends that may be taking place due to land management in the watershed, food web changes, etc.

 ENCOURAGING APPRECIATION OF OREGON’S LAKES